LEADING OFF: Cooperstown calling, moonshots and revved Yanks

 Drew Smyly is expected to start for the Phillies, a couple days after they signed him.
 The 30-year-old lefty was 1-5 with an 8.42 ERA in 13 games with Texas before getting released.

 Smyly missed the past two seasons because of Tommy John surgery before returning to the majors with the Rangers this year.
-He will take the place of Jake Pivetta, who was moved to the bullpen.
+He will take the place of Nick Pivetta, who was moved to the bullpen.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports